Carbon capture and storage: Decarbonising Teesside

 Noting the importance of this project, and others like it, Robson said that that the UK currently has only about 1% of the hydrogen and CCS infrastructure necessary to meet its net zero targets, underscoring the need for a well-managed transition.
 Robson also noted the necessity for a dedicated distribution system for hydrogen and the development of projects like East Coast Hydrogen, which will link Teesside and Humberside.

-Providing and update on SUEZ carbon capture project which is set to capture 2 million tonnes of carbon dioxide once it becomes fully operational Sinead Goodall, SUEZ Recycling and Recovery UK, outlined ambitious plans to integrate carbon capture, utilisation, and storage (CCUS) technology at an Energy from Waste (EfW) plant on Teesside.
+Providing an update on a SUEZ carbon capture project which is set to capture 2 million tonnes of carbon dioxide once it becomes fully operational Sinead Goodall, SUEZ Recycling and Recovery UK, outlined ambitious plans to integrate carbon capture, utilisation, and storage (CCUS) technology at an Energy from Waste (EfW) plant on Teesside.
 As part of the Net Zero Teesside Initiative, SUEZ has plans to capture up to 2 million tonnes of carbon dioxide annually once fully operational.
 This integration, explained Goodall, positions SUEZ as a leader in demonstrating how CCUS can be scaled within the waste sector and aligns with Teesside's role as a pivotal hub for industrial decarbonisation in the UK.

 Show me news from